GazzolaLab/MiV-OS/docs/overview/index.md

 # About

-`MiV-OS` is a open-source software project to provide modular framework for operating neuromorphic computation.
+`MiV-OS` is an open-source software project to provide modular framework for operating neuromorphic computation.

 ## Related Projects